Swampthing-SwampCoin/swamp/README.md

 ---

+## 🌐 Global Goals Of Related Ecosystem Services

+Our global goal is to create an infrastructure of many simple and complex cool services in different directions: investments, games, entertainment, quests, training, information processing, etc.

+We are also building a platform where any enthusiast can propose their idea; if approved by the community, the idea receives funding for development and real-world implementation.
+Swampcoin serves as the primary means of payment, investment, and capitalization within this expanding infrastructure.

+---

 ## 🤝 Community & Support

 Join our community to help fund the improvement of Mother Earth.
 We coordinate primarily via Discord: